agossouema2011/PythonCourseFinalProject/Readme.md

 2) The annotations per category (class)
 3) The histogram of number of annotations per pathology
 4) The list of images having a given pathology

+### Requirement
+Install few libraries for python such as:
+- install matplotlib
+- install numpy

+### Run the code
+python jsonfile.py